pratheesh1/react-app/README.md

 # 3. Backend API

 This project uses a custom RESTful API to retrieve and display trail information.
-The API is hosted on Heroku and is accessible from the front-end.
+It is hosted on Heroku and is accessible from the front-end.
 The API is built using Node.js and Express.js.
-It uses [MongoDB](https://www.mongodb.com/) as the database and [Mongoose](https://mongoosejs.com/) as the ORM.
+It uses [MongoDB](https://www.mongodb.com/) as the database and [Mongoose](https://mongoosejs.com/) as the ODM.
 The source code for the API can be found here: [Project 02 - Express-app](https://github.com/pratheesh1/Express-app)

-The API enpoints are fully documented with Swagger and complies with the [OpenAPI 3.0](https://swagger.io/specification/) specifications.
+The API enpoints are fully documented with Swagger and complies with the [OpenAPI 3.0](https://spec.openapis.org/oas/v3.1.0) specifications.
 The API is hosted at: https://ps-project02-express.herokuapp.com/

-The API docmentation can be found at the link: [/api-docs](https://ps-project02-express.herokuapp.com/api-docs/)
+The API documentation can be found at [/api-docs](https://ps-project02-express.herokuapp.com/api-docs/) endpoint.

 # 4. Future Features to Implement